comet-dot-photos/comet-dot-photos/README.md

  * On macOS: **RUN_ME_ON_MAC.command**
  * On Linux: **RUN_ME_ON_LINUX.sh**

-This should open up a browser on your machine and connect it to your own personal comet.photos server running locally.
-If you have any difficulties, email info@comet.photos, and we'll try to help.
+This should open up a browser on your machine and connect it to your own personal Comet.Photos server running locally.

 ### Testing the Installation